What is Accessible Book Creations?

 If you decide to drop any of your class(es) and no longer need some of the books you requested, please go to booktracker.byu.edu and submit a cancellation request.
 If you decide to add classes please follow the same procedure used to make your original request, thereby enabling you to add the new books needed.
 Any additional books requested will be processed according to the date they were received, and will not be processed with your original requests.
 Therefore, your class schedule should be as finalized as soon as possible when submitting your book requests to avoid any delays.

 Proof of purchase (preferably store receipts) for all books requested must be provided before the ABCs will start working on your books.
 Proof of purchase is submitted through booktracker.byu.edu.
 If you purchase materials privately, please have the individual draft and sign a receipt containing the book title and purchase price.
 Failure to provide proof of purchase will prevent you from receiving your alternative format textbooks.
 This is pursuant to copyright law.

 Reasonable accommodations depend upon the nature and degree of severity of the documented disability.
 While consideration will be given to the specific format requested by the student, if another suitable format is available, that format may be granted.

 If your book is already available as an E-book, there is nothing we can do.
-You can open it in Chrome and use the Kurzweil extention to read it.
-E-mail or call firstname.lastname@example.org if you have any questions.
+You can open it in Chrome and use the Kurzweil extention, and such books will not need processing from our office.
+E-mail email@example.com if you have any questions.
 All requests submitted for books that are already available as an E-book will be cancelled and you will be notified by email.